 Systems Alignment to Optimize Health Services for Youth Experiencing Homelessness

 This study, funded as part of the Robert Wood Johnson Foundation’s Systems for Action research program, tests the feasibility of an integrated system of medical, social and public health programming designed to improve outcomes for youth experiencing homelessness in Hennepin County, Minnesota.
-The study organizes community-engaged consensus building sessions with stakeholders from medical, social and public health systems and with youth experiencing homelessness in order to co-create strategies for system alignment, including multi-sector data integration, shared clinical practice guidelines, and co-location of health and social services for youth experiencing homelessness.
-Focus groups and interviews with key stakeholders are used to assess the feasibility of implementing the proposed system alignment strategies.
-This study is conducted by the University of Minnesota's Youth Health and Housing Lab in collaboration with the Hennepin County Youth Homelessness Demonstration Program, the Minnesota Department of Health, the Hennepin Healthcare system, Minnesota Community Care, and local youth serving agencies.
+The study applies a youth participatory action research (YPAR) framework approach to scale and evaluate a multi-component systems alignment intervention, which was developed and pilot-tested in collaboration with youth, community, and multi-sector partners over the past two years through prior grants.
+The study team organizes community-engaged consensus building sessions with stakeholders from medical, social, and public health systems alongside youth experiencing homelessness in order to co-create strategies for system alignment, including multi-sector data integration, shared clinical practice guidelines, and co-location of health and social services for youth experiencing homelessness.
+Surveys, focus groups, and interviews with key stakeholders are used to assess the feasibility and effectiveness of implementing the proposed system alignment strategies.
+University of Minnesota's Youth Health and Housing Lab is conducting this study in collaboration with the Hennepin County Youth Homelessness Demonstration Program, the Minnesota Department of Health, the Hennepin Healthcare system, Minnesota Community Care, and local youth serving agencies.

 Principal Investigator: